thanhtrungvo8401/research-typeorm/README.md

 ### `View Entity`

-> A custom entity contain information that we want (virtual table, not exist in DB)
+> A custom entity contain information that we want such as join, select, merge table... (virtual table, not exist in DB)
-> <a href='https://github.com/thanhtrungvo8401/typeorm-expressjs-typescript/blob/master/src/entity/ViewEntites.ts' target='_blank' >Go to code</a>
+> <a href='https://github1s.com/thanhtrungvo8401/typeorm-expressjs-typescript/blob/master/src/entity/ViewEntites.ts' target='_blank' >Go to code</a>

 ## Relations: